Giskard-AI/giskard-hub/script-docs/hub/ui/annotate/review_test_results.rst

 **Option 2: You are able to answer at least one of these questions:**

-1. Is there any minimum information the bot must not omit (e.g., a number, a fact)?
+1. Is there any minimum information the agent must not omit (e.g., a number, a fact)?
-2. Is there any block of information the bot must not go beyond (a page of a website, a section of a document)?
+2. Is there any block of information the agent must not go beyond (a page of a website, a section of a document)?
-3. Is there any information you do not want to appear in the bot's answer?
+3. Is there any information you do not want to appear in the agent's answer?

 If you can answer at least one of these questions: